Teething Egg – My Honest Review

 The Teething Egg…you’ve seen this advertised all over the place.
 What exactly is it, and does it work?

 The Teething Egg is a teether shaped like an egg with a shaker inside of it.
 It is made out of a soft, rubbery like material, which the manufacturer states is an FDA food grade TPE material.
-It does not contain any BPA, BPS, PVC, Phthalate, Metal, Latex, or Lead.
+It does not contain any BPA, BPS, PVC, Phthalate, Metal, Latex, or Lead; so it is a non-toxic teething toy (which is great).
 The teething egg’s claim to fame is that the round, smooth surface provides even coverage for both top and bottom gums.
 The idea being that it provides stable counter pressure on the gums, helping to give your baby some relief from those inflamed gums.
-They also tout that babies are instinctively drawn to the round shape of the egg since it is reminiscent of a breast.
+The manufacturers also tout that babies are instinctively drawn to the round shape of the egg since it is reminiscent of a breast.

 Our experience with the teething egg:

 We have had this teether for many months, and my daughter did seem to enjoy it quite a bit when we initially introduced it.
 However, in a short time she became uninterested it and rarely picked it up anymore.
 It was also a bit difficult for her to handle due to its weight, especially when she was younger (and actually used teethers more).
 This directly contradicts the manufacturer’s claims that it is lightweight.
+The Teething Egg now sells what they call a “Grippie Stick” to attach to the end of the egg to make it easier for young babies to hold.
+In my opinion, for a nearly $20 teether, this stick should be included and not sold for an additional $5.99.
 Here is a breakdown of the pros and cons of the Teething Egg:

 - I absolutely loved that the teething egg came on a lanyard with a clip!
 This made it a great teether for on the go when others inevitably got dropped under a dirty restaurant table just when we needed it most.